Intempt

 For a long time, "just use Mailchimp" was the smartest advice anyone could give a new business.
-It was simple, affordable, and good enough to get real results without a learning curve.
+Simple, affordable, and good enough to get real results without a learning curve.

 "Good enough" is exactly where it gets complicated.

-People look for Mailchimp alternatives for all kinds of reasons.
-Maybe your list has grown and the per-contact pricing is starting to sting.
+People look for the Best Mailchimp Alternatives 2026 for all kinds of reasons.
+Maybe your list has grown, and the per-contact pricing is starting to sting.
 Maybe the automation builder feels like it's holding back what your email campaigns could actually do.

-Or maybe you need something more specialized, whether that's a tool built for ecommerce or one with deeper behavioral triggers and lifecycle marketing built in rather than bolted on.
+Or maybe you need something more specialized.
+It could be a tool built for e-commerce.
+Or it may offer deeper behavioral triggers and lifecycle marketing.
+We build these features in; we don't bolt them on.

-The good news is the alternatives market has never been stronger.
+The good news is that the alternatives market has never been stronger.
 Intempt, Klaviyo, Brevo, and the other tools in this guide cover every use case Mailchimp doesn't.
-Here are the best Mailchimp alternatives in 2026, broken down by what you're actually looking for.
+Here are the 7 Best Mailchimp Alternatives in 2026, broken down by what you're actually looking for.

 Who Should Consider Alternatives?
 (Why Switch)

 Mailchimp is a serious email marketing platform.
 It has a polished campaign builder, audience segmentation, behavioral targeting, multivariate testing, and send-time optimization.
 Millions of businesses use it every day and never need anything else.
 The reason teams move isn't because Mailchimp is weak.
-It's because their specific needs have moved outside what a general-purpose email tool is built to do well.
+Their specific needs now fall outside what a general-purpose email tool can do well.

 Here's what specifically pushes teams over the edge:

-- The free plan is no longer a real option.
-Mailchimp cut its free tier from 2,500 contacts to 250 in 2025 and removed all automation workflows from free accounts as of June 1, 2025, including existing ones that were already running.
+• The free plan is no longer a real option.
+Mailchimp cut its free tier from 2,500 contacts to 250 in 2025.
+It also removed all automation workflows from free accounts on June 1, 2025.
+This included existing workflows that were already running.
 If you're a new business or early-stage startup, 250 contacts isn't a free plan.
-It's a trial that barely lasts a week.
+A trial barely lasts a week.

-- The automation builder hasn't kept up.
-Multi-step automation workflows are locked behind the Standard plan, which starts at $100/month at 5,000 contacts.
-For context, MailerLite includes automation on its free plan and ActiveCampaign builds the most powerful automation sequences in the category at $19/month.
+• The automation builder hasn't kept up.
+The Standard plan locks multi-step automation workflows and starts at $100/month for 5,000 contacts.
+For context, MailerLite includes automation on its free plan.
+ActiveCampaign offers the most powerful automation sequences in its class for $19/month.

-- Another price hike is already confirmed.
-Mailchimp has raised prices in 2022, 2023, and now April 2026, with an 11-13% increase for legacy plan holders.
+• They have already confirmed another price hike.
+Mailchimp has raised prices in 2022, 2023, and now in April 2026, with an 11-13% increase for legacy plan holders.
 This isn't a one-time adjustment.
-It's a pattern.

 Evaluation Criteria